estuary/flow/site/docs/concepts/tests.md

 Verified documents are fully reduced, with one document for each unique key, ordered under the key's natural order.

 You can verify the contents of both derivations and captured collections.
-Documents given in `verify` steps do _not_ need to be comprehensive: it is not an error if the actual document has additional locations not present in the document to verify, so long as all matched document locations are equal.
+Documents given in `verify` steps do _not_ need to be comprehensive.
+It is not an error if the actual document has additional locations not present in the document to verify, so long as all matched document locations are equal.
 Verified documents also do not need to validate against the collection's schema.
 They do, however, need to include all fields that are part of the collection's key.